agalue/opennms-drift-kubernetes/README.azure.md

 az network dns record-set a add-record -g "$GROUP" -z "$DOMAIN" -n "*" -a $NGINX_EXTERNAL_IP
 ```

-> **IMPORTANT**: The above assumes the Azure DNS was configured within the same Resource Group as the AKS cluster.
+> **IMPORTANT**: The above assumes that Azure DNS was configured within the same Resource Group as the AKS cluster.
 Change it if necessary.

 ## Cleanup

-Remove the A Records from the DNS Zone:
+To remove the A Records from the DNS Zone:

 ```bash
 az network dns record-set a remove-record -g "$GROUP" -z "$DOMAIN" -n "*" -a $NGINX_EXTERNAL_IP
 ```

-Delete the cluster:
+To delete the Kubernetes cluster, do the following:

 ```bash
 az aks delete --name opennms --resource-group "$GROUP"